SiliconLabs/wiseconnect/examples/si91x_soc/sl_si91x_nvm3_common_flash/readme.md

 ## Introduction
 - This example application demonstrates the use of Third Generation Non-Volatile Memory (NVM3) data storage in Si91x common flash.
+- This example writes initializes NVM3 and does following operations
+	1. Store 4 keys in flash using NVM3 write
+	2. Display 4 keys stored.
+	3. Delete 4 keys.

 ## Setting Up
  - To use this application following Hardware, Software and the Project Setup is required